DavidL0914/TheIdealGam/_posts/2023-11-15-mini-game-working.md

 </script>

 <h1>Binary Number Guessing Game</h1>
-<p>In order to convert text into binary, you must first convert each letter into its Ascii value.
+<p>In order to convert text into binary, you must first convert each letter into its hexadecimal value.
 You must then convert this Ascii value into binary.</p>

 <!-- Button to trigger the guessing function -->
 <button onclick="playBinaryWordGuessingGame()">Guess Now</button>